Anti-Raid/splashtail/data/docs/guide/templating.md

 - The ``bettertitle`` filter provides a potentially better title-ing filter than the ``title`` filter pre-provided by Tera

+## Situational Functions and Filters

+These functions and filters are only available in certain contexts listed by the "Works on" section.

+### Gateway Event Helpers

+The following functions can be used on Gateway Event related templates.

+Works on:
+- Audit Log Sink Embeds

+- The ``{gwevent::field::Field} | formatter__gwevent_field`` filter can be used to format a gateway event field

 ### Message Helpers

+The following functions can be used to create embeds/messages.

+Works on:
+- Audit Log Sink Embeds

 - The ``embed_title(title=TITLE)`` function can be used to set the title of an embed.
 - The ``embed_field(name=NAME, value=VALUE, inline=INLINE [default: false])`` function can be used to add fields to embeds.